Explorations in Audio

 • Number of channels: 2-channel (stereo)

-• Variable line output (stereo): 1x cinch/RCA
+• Variable line output (stereo): not included

 • Fixed line output (stereo): 1x cinch/RCA

-• Digital output (stereo): 1x optical
+• Digital output (stereo): 1x optical only

 • Accessory jack: CD-Deck synchro to tape

-• Headphone jack: motor drive volume control
+• Headphone jack: not included

 • Accessories: remote control unit